Such a Fun Age: Themes

-Such a Fun Age deals with themes of interracial relations, privilege, millennial anxiety, and wealth.
+Such a Fun Age deals with themes of interracial relationships, privilege, millennial anxiety, and wealth.

 Reid interrogates tropes of the white savior and unknowing racist as they play out in everyday life.
 Throughout the novel, the white characters assume they know what is best for the protagonist, without ever seeing anything from her perspective, and speak about her with a sense of ownership.
 The novel satirizes what has been described as "the white pursuit of wokeness", by having the two main white characters use their relationships with Emira as the battleground through which each intends to prove their racial virtue.
 Reid explained that she did not think of her characters as inherently bad, conversely, that they "were dying to help, but kind of going through mental gymnastics to ignore the broken systems that put people where they are to begin with."

 The novel also deals with millennial anxiety relating to job security and confusion over career choices.
 Over the course of the book, Emira's main concern is to find a secure job, as she will be removed from her parents' healthcare insurance cover upon turning 26.
 While she remains at her babysitting job, her group of friends start advancing in their careers, intensifying her desire for "a real adult job", which neither she nor her friends consider babysitting to be.
 In the context of Emira's job, the novel also explores emotional labor and transactional relationships.
 Reid stated in an interview that "the history of black women taking care of white children is at the forefront [of the book].
 It's this job that is so important, with really high stakes and a very small margin of error—but also, a 13-year-old could do it."